 The audit meets the requirements of the audit schemes highlighted in Section 1.0 under which the assessment is being made.
 These requirements may vary as audit schemes are updated.
-An audit scheme is applicable to GlobalSign in the year following the adoption of the updated scheme.

 8.5 Actions Taken as a Result of Deficiency

 GlobalSign, including cross-signed Issuing CAs that are not technically constrained, follow the same process if presented with a material non-compliance by auditors and create a suitable corrective action plan to remove the deficiency.
 Corrective action plans which directly affect policy and procedure as dictated by the CP and CPS are referred to the GlobalSign policy authority.